ZeldaFanGameCentral/ZFGBB-React/CONTRIBUTING.md

 4. Open your browser and navigate to <http://localhost:5173>.
 5. You can now proceed to [Workflow - Typical Development Workflow](#workflow---typical-development-workflow) for more information for contributing to the project.
    1. Otherwise, we recommend continuing to the [VSCode - Usage](#vscode---usage) section for more information on how to use the `Debug zfgc.com (live/dev)` task for easy setup.
+   2. Feel free to check out the [package.json](#packagejson---provided-packagejson-scripts) section for more development information.

 ### Workflow - Typical Development Workflow